COVID-SAFETY PROTOCOLS – Summer 2021

 To view the email with the 2021 Camp Abnaki Day Camp CSPs: CLICK HERE.

 - Leading up to camp, we expect our families and staff to continue to utilize the safety practices that have been shown to be effective: wearing masks when in public, physical distancing when gathered with others, gathering with others in outdoor spaces whenever possible, avoiding large groups of people, and maintaining proper handwashing/sanitizing practices.

 - While safety should always be a consideration, it is our expectation that the ten days before a camper’s session, families are more intentional with these proactive safety protocols.
 Please avoid birthday parties, team sports, other camps, and/or any larger gatherings.

 - Note – vaccinated families may still gather with other vaccinated people.
 There is not an expectation of quarantine, simply an expectation of following safety protocols.
 In our camp check-in screening, families will be asked if they have had risk of exposure and if they have followed these protocols.
 We are confident that our camp families will answer honestly for the safety of the whole camp community.

 - Please plan to travel to camp in as direct of a manner as possible.
 When needing to stop along the way, please be intentional with following safety protocols.

-- The state of Vermont requires evidence of each camper’s negative PCR test taken within three days before arrival at camp (Thursday before our Sunday check-in).
+- The state of Vermont requires evidence of each camper’s negative PCR test taken within five (5) days before arrival at camp (Wednesday before our Sunday check-in).
 Campers 12-years-old and older and staff will not need to provide this if they can demonstrate proof of being vaccinated (CLICK HERE) or doctor’s confirmation of having recovered from COVID-19 in the past 90 days.
 We will require this evidence at check-in please be prepared with a printed copy.